KarelCemus/play-redis/README.md

 connection providing results through `scala.concurrent.Future`.
 Second, the `CacheApi` is a thin **blocking** wrapper around the asynchronous implementation.
 Third, there are other implementations supporting contemporary versions of the `CacheApi`s bundled within Play framework.
-Finally, `play-redis` also supports Java version of the API.
+Finally, `play-redis` also supports Java version of the API, though it is primarily **designed for and more efficient with Scala**.

 ## Documentation and Getting Started